timofeymukha/libWallModelledLES/README.md

 where the 0/nut file provides an example of setting up the boundary conditions.

+## Best practice guidelines ##
+This is intended to be a summary of tips based on the experience of the developers and users of the library.
+The intention is to give a good starting point for new users.
+Naturally, results may vary heavily depending on the case in questions.

+- In the boundary layer, define your grid density as the number of cells per delta^3, where delta is the thickness of the boundary layer.
+  A good number is 27000 cells, but you can get good results with less.
+  This will need an apriori knowledge of the distribution of delta across the wall.
+  A RANS precursor can do the job.
+- Use an isotropic grid in the boundary layer.
+  For some inspiration on unstructured meshing strategies see (Mukha, Johansson & Liefvendahl, in ECFD 7, Glasgow, UK, 2018).
+- In regions where the TBL is attached, set *h* to be the distance to the second consecutive off-the wall cell centre.
+In other regions, use *h=0*, i.e. sample from the wall-adjacent cell.
+- Use a mildly diffusive numerical scheme, e.g. LUST.
+Tips regading what other schemes worked well are welcome :).
+- The WALE model is a good first choice for SGS modelling.

 ## Source files' contents

 The contents of the files in each folder is briefly described below.